-Insurance (for example, liability should someone be hurt due to your organization’s negligence, or shipping insurance to protect donated goods)
+Insurance (for example, liability insurance in case someone gets hurt because of your organization’s negligence, or shipping insurance to protect donated goods)

-Food and beverages (including permits for sale or serving of alcohol, if necessary)
+Food and beverages (including permits for the sale or serving of alcohol, if necessary)

-Office expenses (letter writing, mailing list management, detail coordination)
+Office expenses (letter writing, mailing list and website management, detail coordination)

 All other staff expenses

 In spite of your careful planning, certain expenses can appear unexpectedly and cause you to exceed your budget.
-If you plan to serve food at your event, keep these tips in mind so you can avoid surprise charges:
+If you plan to serve food at your event, keep these tips in mind to avoid surprise charges:

-Confirm whether all service and preparation charges are included in the catering budget.
+Confirm that all service and preparation charges are included in the catering budget.

 If you need to add additional meals at the last minute, find out whether your caterer charges extra.
 If meals that you ordered aren’t eaten, you probably still need to pay for them.
 Check on your caterer’s policy.